Sierra Mac Temporarily Closed – Covid Protocols

 Main Tuolumne Rafting Outlook

-2019 rafting trips on the Main Tuolumne have already begun and flows have been outstanding.
-High water conditions should continue into mid-July.
+2021 rafting trips on the Main Tuolumne have already begun and flows have been outstanding.
 These summer trips will provide thrill seekers with some truly awesome Class V fun.
 Starting mid to late July flows should moderate a bit with ideal summer rafting conditions expected to continue through early September.
-These consistent fine flows on the Main Tuolumne will make it the premier Sierra rafting trip in 2019.
+These consistent fine flows on the Main Tuolumne will make it the premier Sierra rafting trip in 2021.

 Merced Rafting Outlook

-2019 promises to provide an extraordinary season for rafting on the Merced river.
-Spring trips are currently in full swing.
-Guests are already enjoying some wild waves, rambuctious rapids, and hills full of wildflowers.
+rafting on the Merced river.
 Flows are expected to climb and peak for several weeks sometime in June.
 By mid July flows should start moderating and the season is projected to extend well into August!
 These late season trips are the perfect way to cool off during summer’s hottest months.
 Full-day and half-day Merced trips depart daily.

 Cherry Creek/Upper Tuolumne Outlook